Jolanta27/Dance_Website/README.md

 You can find my project on https://danse-skole.web.app/.
-Mobile version is in rebuilding.
+Responsive on phone7/ 8 pluss.
+Other versions are in building.

 This project was bootstrapped with Create React App.
 You have to install node and npm to start this project.